009shanshukla/snake-game/README.md

 # snake-game
+Self Project on simple console playable game in C++

-this is a snake game written in c++ language and playable from console.ASCII char is used for all graphical representation like boundaries and snake body.game has classic function like food generation after some interval ,body length increase as per score etc.this version is only for windows.
+snake game is written in c++ language and playable from console.ASCII char is used for all graphical representation like boundaries and snake body.Game has classic functions like food generation after some interval ,body length increase as per score and different levels are there after particular interval of scores etc.This version is only for windows.

+Technology used :- C++ language